SoliantMike/FM-WebDirect-Login/README.md

 You can change this as needed if hosting on your own server, and use for reference in your own files.

-Read more here: <a href="https://www.soliantconsulting.com/blog/">https://www.soliantconsulting.com/blog/</a>
+Read more here: <a href="https://www.soliantconsulting.com/blog/filemaker-webdirect/">https://www.soliantconsulting.com/blog/filemaker-webdirect/</a>

-(blog post coming soon)